xcart/xcart-docs/_pages/kb_en/modules/egoods/admin_experience/configuring_amazon_urls.md

    ![amazons3_4.png]({{site.baseurl}}/attachments/ref_ZszpDfxQ/amazons3_4.png)

     {% note info %}
-    The same credentials can be used in the **Amazon S3** module by X-Cart team.
+    The same credentials can be used in the **Amazon S3** addon by X-Cart team.
     {% endnote %}

 6. Save the changes.
 This will connect your AWS account with your X-Cart store.